876 BCE (28 Iyar 2884): This is the traditional date of death of Samuel, prophet and priest (born 2832).

 1937: The Palestine Post reported that the in the Polish town of Bransk Jews were beaten and injured, their stalls demolished, windows were smashed in their homes and at the synagogue.

 1937: Information published from Venezuela indicated there is an Ashkenazi community of 100 members, most from Romania, and an indigenous Sephardic community between 700 and 800 members, who have "no relations" whatsoever with the Ashkenazim.

 1939: The Christian Science Church attacks Jewish refugees as causing their own troubles, a position reportedly taken by many important Protestant journals of the time.

 1940: The concentration camp at Neuengamme, Germany, is upgraded to primary-camp status

 1940: The Jewish Institute of Religion held its 15th annual commencement this afternoon.
 Rabbi Stephen S Wise ordained 8 candidates for the rabbinate.
 Two men were honored with honorary degrees as Doctors of Hebrew Letters.
 One went to Salmann Schocken, the publisher and businessman who had fled from Germany to Palestine when the Nazis came to power.
-The other was award in absentia to Rabbi Moses Schorr, “the former chief rabbi of Warsaw, who is now languishing in one of Stalin’s prisons.
+The other was awarded in absentia to Rabbi Moses Schorr, “the former chief rabbi of Warsaw, who is now languishing in one of Stalin’s prisons.
 (Editor’s note – This is at a time when the non-aggression pact between the two dictators is in effect and the Soviets have conquered their half of Poland)

 1941: Second and final day of the Farhud Pogrom during which approximately 200 Jews were murdered in Baghdad and more than 2,000 were injured.
 Property damage exceeded 3 million dollars.